GeoMOER/moer-base-r/docs/units/_unit04/unit04-03_types_of_objects.md

 | logical    |true  ;   false         | boolean |

 ------

 # Variables
 Variables are the core of any R program.
 They contain the information we calculate with and also the calculated results.
 They also offer the possibility to label data with meaningful names, so that the code is easier to understand.
 It is helpful to think of variables as containers that hold information.
 Their sole purpose is to label and store data which  then can be used across the code.

 **How to name a variable?**

 Even though data is very diverse, variables cannot take every name.
 This is because variables must be unique to the computer.
-They can contain letters, numbers and underscores (_)_.
-All other characters are not allowed (no spaces).
-This restriction is important because R has to understand the input data furthermore it has to be unique for the program.
+They can contain letters, numbers and underscores ( _ )_.
+All other characters and spaces are not allowed.
+This restriction is important because R has to understand the input data, furthermore it has to be unique for the program.
 For example, if minus signs (-) were allowed for variables (which they are not!), there would be an ambiguity with the variable name `all-animals`.
 R would not know whether we meant the variable `all-animals` or whether we wanted to subtract the variable `animals` from the variable `all`.

 Instead, we could call our variable `all_animals`, `AllAnimals`, `allanimals`, `Allanimals` or `allAnimals`.